AkashkumarCodes/Forms/README.md

 # User Login Script

 The User Login Script is designed to handle user login and authentication.
 It validates user login credentials against a database and provides login feedback.

-## Getting Started

-Before you start using the User Login Script, make sure you have the following prerequisites:

-- PHP installed on your web server.
-- A MySQL database for storing user login information.
-- An HTML login form that submits data to the User Login Script.

 ## Usage

 To use the User Login Script, follow these steps: